Mini Diarium documentation

 Titles

 Each entry can have an optional title.
-If you prefer a cleaner look without titles, hide them in Preferences → General → Hide Titles.
+If you prefer a cleaner look without titles, hide them in Preferences → Writing → Hide Titles.

 Multiple Entries Per Day